 Air-Heated Radiant Floors

 Air-heated radiant floors are not common largely because they are not cost-effective even when combined with solar heating systems.
-The system relies on hot air being blown through ducts below the floor, but the air cannot hold very much heat and so they are very practical either.
+The system relies on hot air being blown through ducts below the floor, but the air cannot hold very much heat and so they are not very practical either.

 Suitable Floor Installations for Radiant Floor Heating